skasproject/skas/docsite/docs/twoldapservers.md

 Then there is the connection to the second LDAP server which must be adjusted to your context.
 Refer to [LDAP Setup](./ldap.md)

 Then, there is the `exposure` part, who define how this service will be exposed.
-(The default configuration is expose to `localhost` in clean text)
+(The default configuration is expose to `localhost` in clear text)

 - `exposure.internal.enabled: false` shutdown the HTTP server bound on localhost.
 - `exposure.external.enabled: true` set the HTTP server bound on the POD IP up.
 This on port 7113 with no SSL.